Lukasseirl/Tiny_Tapeout_Scoreboard/docs/info.md

 ## Pushbutton Processor
-In addition to the clock and reset signals that all modules have, this module has the pushbutton signal as input and two outputs.
+In addition to the inputs **clock** and **reset** signals that all modules have, this module has a pushbutton signal as an input.
+Furthermore there are two outputs - one that gives a pulse for counting up and one for counting down.

 ```
 module pushbutton_processor (